What to do if…

 Do not do these things

-- Do not make promises to other family members before you know what the plan actually is.
+- Do not try to settle every family disagreement before the medical plan is clear.

 What to do now